Social Icons

 Directed by Joel Coen

-O Brother, Where Art Thou is one of those crime comedy classic movies done in 2000 that comes with everything needed to entertain.
-The movie comes with a jail break, romance and some cool folk music.
-The movie even finds a way to drag racism into it, and overcame it with one cool comedic turn after another.
+O Brother, Where Art Thou is one of those crime-comedy classics from 2000 that delivers everything needed to entertain.
+It has a jailbreak, romance, and some fantastic folk music.
+The movie even tackles racism, overcoming it with one comedic twist after another.

-The movie plot starts with Everett lying to the two men he is chained to in jail that he has a buried load of money somewhere.
-They believe him and they escape together and hitched a ride with a blind man who prophesied to them that they will find a fortune but not the one they seek.
+The plot kicks off with Everett convincing the two men he’s chained to in prison that he has a stash of buried money.
+They buy into the lie, and the trio escapes, hitching a ride with a blind man who prophesizes that they’ll find a fortune, but not the one they’re seeking.

-Everett has a main plan which has nothing to do with money, but with his wife.
+Everett’s true plan has nothing to do with money—it’s all about reuniting with his wife.

-The movie got two Academy Award nods in the Best Adapted Screenplay and Best Cinematography.
-Clooney received the Golden Globe Award for Best Actor and the film was nominated for the Golden Globe Award for Best Motion Picture.
+The film earned two Academy Award nominations—Best Adapted Screenplay and Best Cinematography.
+George Clooney won the Golden Globe for Best Actor, and the movie itself was nominated for Best Motion Picture at the Golden Globes.

 0 comments: